Rome bike rent paths

 Rome Bike paths

-You will find flat stretches on the Tiber, the Tiber cycle path, in the city center between Piazza del Popolo and Piazza Venezia, from the Colosseum to via Appia Antica, and in a northerly direction from Piazza del Popolo along Via Flaminia to the Tiber.
+Consider a drive through the city center, along the Tiber, or from the Circus Maximus to the Appia Antica if you prefer to go by yourself.
+Be aware, however, that these routes may have cobblestones.
+You can find smoother stretches on the banks of Tiber, the Tiber bike path, in the center between Piazza del Popolo and Piazza Venezia, from the Colosseum to Via Appia Antica, and heading north from Piazza del Popolo along Via Flaminia to the Tiber.

 Rome Bike paths on the Tiber banks